Lu Dingyi: Biography

 Lu Dingyi joined the Chinese Communist Party in 1925, while he was studying electrical engineering at the Nanyang Public School.
 After graduation, he fully joined revolutionary activities, being mainly involved in the Communist Youth League, writing articles for its newspaper Chinese Youth (later renamed Proletarian Youth and then Leninist Youth).
 In 1927 he took part at both the 5th CCP National Congress and the CYL Congress, being elected a member of the CYL Central Committee working with its Propaganda Department.
 He was actively involved in countering Chiang Kai-shek's anti-communist coup, organizing communist unities in Guangdong.
 In 1928 Lu Dingyi took part at the 6th CCP National Congress and the CYL Congress, both of which were held in Moscow, remaining in the Soviet Union until 1930 as a junior representative of the CYL to the Comintern.

-Lu Dingyi then returned in China and participated in the Long March as an editor of the Red Star newspaper.
-He also worked with the Propaganda Department of the Eighth Route Army, and was a member of the CCP Propaganda Department starting from 1934.
-In 1942 he was promoted to chief editor of the Liberation Daily after his predecessor Yang Song fell ill.
+Lu Dingyi then returned in China.
+He was a member of the CCP Propaganda Department starting from 1934.
+He participated in the Long March, during which he was editor of the Red Star newspaper.
+Also during the Long March, he was the head of the Propaganda Department of the Eighth Route Army.
+Later, he was the head of the Eighth Route Army's Political Department.

+In 1942, Lu was promoted to chief editor of the Liberation Daily after his predecessor Yang Song fell ill.
+During his editorial tenure, the newspaper increased its focus on promulgating Communist Party policies.
+Because the party relied on grassroots cadre to communicate its messages to the masses at a time when literacy was still limited, the newspaper used simple and direct language.
+In an effort to give clear instruction, it typically published a piece of reporting side-by-side with an instructive editorial.
+Seeking to implement principles of the mass line, the newspaper dispatched reporters to collect news stories from villagers and sought contributions from local cultural workers.
+Circulation methods included village newspaper reading groups, community blackboards and bulletin boards, night study groups, and public meetings.

+Lu established the requirement that the paper's content had to be approved by Party Central.
+During Lu's tenure, the paper became more aligned with those who supported Mao's leadership, and less with the Soviet-leaning members of party leadership.

-During the "Yan'an Rectification Movement", Lu Dingyi wrote Our basic view for journalism, which was considered the basis for Chinese communist journalism.
+During the Yan'an Rectification Movement, Lu Dingyi wrote Our basic view for journalism, which was considered the basis for Chinese communist journalism.
 In 1943 he was appointed head of the CCP Central Propaganda Department, a post he held until 1952 and then again from 1954.
 He was elected CCP Central Committee member in 1945.